TITLE, PURPOSE, LOCATION

 Section 6.
 DEATH, RESIGNATION, INCAPACITY OF A DIRECTOR: In case of the death, resignation, physical or mental incapacity of a Director, as determined in the discretion of the Executive Committee, or residence change from state or region from which a Director is elected, the term of that Director will be terminated and the position shall be filled by the person who was runner-up in the previous election.
 When a Director or his/her runner-up is unable or unwilling to serve, the vacancy will be filled at the next regular election.

 Section 7.
 TIMING OF MEETINGS.
-The regular meeting of the Board of Directors shall be held on the first Saturday of December of each year, and no notice shall be required for such regular annual meeting of the Board.
-The Board of Directors shall meet at least twice annually, one, on the first Saturday in December, and again, on the fourth weekend in May.
-Provided, however, that the second meeting may be at such other time as fixed by resolution of the Board of Directors.
+The regular annual meeting of the Board of Directors shall be held on the first Saturday in December of each year, unless extenuating circumstances make it advisable for the Executive Committee to change the date, but in no case shall the meeting be set later than December 31.
+At least 45 days’ advance notice of the meeting date shall be given to the Directors and the membership.
+The Board of Directors shall meet at least twice annually, one, on the December date, and again, on the fourth weekend in May.
+Provided, however, that the second meeting may be at such other time as fixed by the Board of Directors.
 The Board, by rule, may provide for other regular meetings at stated times and places.

 Section 8.
 SPECIAL MEETINGS.
 Special meetings of the Board of Directors shall be held whenever called by direction of the President, a majority of the members of the Executive Committee, or by twenty-five percent (25%) of the Directors who would be entitled to vote at said meeting.